How we process information about you

 In certain cases we need to share your information with others.
 In these cases we take appropriate technical and organisational measures to ensure that information about you is processed securely and that there is an adequate level of security when transferring or sharing data with third parties.

-Most technology and systems within Asiakastieto Group PLC, such as marketing systems and IT platforms, are used throughout the Group.
+Most technology and systems within Enento Group, such as marketing systems and IT platforms, are used throughout the Group.
 This makes us more productive and cost-efficient.
 For this reason your personal data may be shared with other companies within the Group.

 In certain cases we use data processors such as IT services and marketing services.
 The processors we engage are permitted to process the personal data only for our stated purposes and only in accordance with the instructions we give.
 A data processing agreement is signed in respect of such processing.